-You’re reviewing your updated design files when a vital question arises: will this product update affect your manufacturing process?
+You’re reviewing your updated design files when a vital question arises: Will this product update affect your manufacturing process?

-Product updates are a common occurrence, but unfortunately, they may cause you to reshape your manufacturing process.
+The answer?
+It depends on the changes you’ve made.
+Product updates are a common occurrence; however, they may also require certain process adjustments.
 Having received product updates for hundreds of projects over the years at Strouse, we want you to be prepared.

 First, we’ll review the potential changes you might make to your products.
 Afterward, you should be able to predict which updates will likely lead to production changes and what those changes will entail.

+Product updates typically come in three forms: a change in material, part geometry, or packaging.
 The type of change you make will impact the level of adjustments Strouse has to make to your production later on and the level of additional costs incurred as a result.

-CHANGE IN MATERIAL
+#1) CHANGE IN MATERIAL

-However, if you switched from double sided tape to transfer tape, there would be a much more significant magnitude of change.
+For instance, if you were using a double-sided tape and decided to switch to a slightly thicker but very similar double-sided tape, you might not encounter any issues.
+However, if you switched from double-sided tape to transfer tape, there would be a much more significant magnitude of change.
 In this case, the two materials could require different methods of handling and processing, which might cause more significant changes at a higher level.

-PART GEOMETRY
+#2) PART GEOMETRY

 Changes in part geometry range from minute to significant, so how will you know whether it affects your process?